4doom4/python-voipms/README.md

 ### History

+- Version 0.2.4 from 02.03.2022
+    - Add support for setting `callerid_e164` and `callerid_override` when calling `dids.set.sip_uri`
+    - Fix bugs:
+        - Fix `voicemail` commands
+        - Fix `dids.order` commands
+        - Tweak `dids.set.did_info` to longer require the `billing_type` param
 - Version 0.2.3 from 05.04.2017
     - First alpha version of this API
     - Up to date with features listed through 20.02.2017
 - TODO:
     - Code cleanup
     - Cleanup of inner references to functions
     - Testing all functions
     - More validations of input and streamlining how to input dids (only digits or also dids with seperators)

 ### Initialization